 Given that your work is accepted, the publisher will choose how best to design and layout your work, which can include selecting the cover art, editing out or altering parts of the manuscript, and choosing how to market and distribute it.
 Depending on what you want, this could be an advantage or disadvantage.

 Large and small presses often outsource the actual production, printing, and binding of your work to printers and binders.
 This raises the question, “Why are they called presses then?”
-Some publishers do own and operate presses and binderies, but these are either large publishers or small publishers with long turnaround times.
+We don’t know, but some publishers do own and operate presses and binderies, however, these are either large publishers or small publishers with long turnaround times.

 Your payment will either be in royalties, a lump sum payment, or some combination of both.
-Unless you’re on the verge of a New York Times Bestseller, already have one, or are a writer of pulp fiction, you are almost certainly getting the short end of the stick in this investment after the publisher, printers, and book stores take their cuts.
+Unless you’re on the verge of a New York Times Bestseller, already have one, or are a represented writer of pulp fiction, you are almost certainly getting one of many short ends of the stick after the publisher, printers, and book stores take their cuts.

 Even established literary or academic authors and artists published through a small, quality, independent press might only make enough to pay their bills for a few months.
-Considering that some manuscripts take years to produce, this hardly seems like the best deal in terms of profit.
+Considering that some manuscripts take years to produce, this hardly seems ideal.

 Traditional publishing can also guarantee a quality finished book.
 Small publishers especially can guarantee unique, artistic books because of their more curated selection process and close interaction with the author or artist’s needs.
-At Anklebiters, we hope to garner similar relationships with the people we help and create quality books that are crafted to their aesthetic.
+Anklebiters hopes to garner similar relationships and create quality books that are crafted to the author’s or artist’s aesthetic.

 Print Shops and Online Publishers

-Technically, you can cut out the middleman and go directly to a print shop or online self-publisher, provided first and foremost you have the funds to make it happen.
+Technically, you can cut out the publisher and go directly to a print shop or online, print-on-demand self-publisher, provided you have the funds to make it happen.